HypothesisWorks/hypothesis/docs/intro.rst

 the function *strategy*.
 This is used to convert arbitrary objects to a SearchStrategy.

-The way this works is that Hypothesis has something that looks suspiciously like its own object system, called ExtMethod.

-It mirrors the Python object system as closely as possible and has the same method resolution order, but allows for methods that are defined externally to the class that uses them.
-This allows extensibly doing different things based on the type of an argument without worrying about the namespacing problems caused by MonkeyPatching.

-strategy is the main ExtMethod you are likely to interact with directly, but there are a number of others that Hypothesis uses under the hood.

 From most usage, strategy looks like a normal function:

 .. code:: python